It's the little things that make relationships bigger

 Relationships are the spaces between the doing things.
 They are the stopping, connecting, being, calming, loving and the deepening.
 But, when we are so hooked on the busy activity, the stopping, relating and maybe creating intimacy can feel very unfamiliar and even scary.
 What to do?

 First, let's do nothing!
-Let's create space in among all the thought and activity, and invite in the art of being....with your partner.
+Let's create space in among all the thought and activity, and invite in the art of just being with your partner.
 We don't need big happenings in this space.
 They would get in the way.
 We don't need to achieve anything.
 We just need to feel safe enough together to let go of the doing.

-You have created a wonderful transition from the activity of the day to slowing down together and connecting to where you both are now.
+You’ve created a wonderful transition from the activity of the day to slowing down together and connecting to where you both are now.
 This can be so useful when you feel a bit edgy and separate from one another.
-And....you have taken a first step into honouring your partner and your relationship....and yourself too.
+And you’ve taken the first step into honouring your partner and your relationship, yourself too.
 My guess is, it feels pretty good and is not too difficult to do.

-The small things can really make a BIG difference.
-Give it a try !
+The small things can really make a big difference.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 Hello.
 I specialise in Couples Counselling and psycho-sexual Therapy for couples and individuals, offered with integrity and a supportive down to earth approach.

 Many couples find it helpful to have the support and guidance of a couples therapist when they are facing difficult relationship issues.About MeI am a holistic psychotherapist, based in Hythe Kent.
 I specialise in Relationship Iss… Read more